-We are party to an amended and restated registration rights agreement ("RRA"), with certain holders of our capital stock, including entities affiliated with Accel, which holds 5% or more of our capital stock, Denis J. O'Leary and an entity affiliated with Gerhard Watzinger, who are each directors, and entities affiliated with George Kurtz, who is a director and an executive officer and is affiliated with entities holding 5% or more of our capital stock, which provides, among other things, that such stockholders have the right to demand that we file a registration statement or request that their shares of our capital stock be covered by a registration statement that we are otherwise filing.
+We are party to an amended and restated registration rights agreement ("RRA"), with certain holders of our capital stock, including entities affiliated with Accel, which in aggregate hold 5% or more of our Class B common stock, Denis J. O'Leary and an entity affiliated with Gerhard Watzinger, who are each directors, and entities affiliated with George Kurtz, who is a director and an executive officer and is affiliated with entities holding, together with himself individually, 5% or more of our capital stock, which provides, among other things, that such stockholders have the right to demand that we file a registration statement or request that their shares of our capital stock be covered by a registration statement that we are otherwise filing.